jaaluh/developer-test-3a/README.md

 - For database I used PostgreSQL because that's what I have used the most lately

+- I chose TypeScript as the main language.
+Given the choice between vanilla JavaScript and TypeScript, I would always opt for TypeScript.
+The minimal overhead of writing types is well worth it, as it reduces cognitive load for developers by eliminating the need to constantly re-check everything.
+It also reduces bugs, makes refactoring easier, and helps onboarding new developers to the project.

 - For querying the database I used the Nodejs SQL query builder package [Kysely](https://github.com/kysely-org/kysely).
 I used this because I have read about it and wanted to give it a try.

   - For a larger project a full ORM could be a good alternative to make development faster (although you lose some control over the generated SQL vs query builder)

 - While it was not in the requirements, I decided to implement a simple frontend with React

-  - I needed some way to trigger the import from the product API anyway, a web UI seemed like a nice user friendly solution
+  - I needed some way to trigger the import from the product API anyway and a web UI seemed like a nice, user friendly solution

     - Another option would have been some kind of command line utility

+  - Why React?
+Lately, I have used mostly Angular and it's been a while since I made anything with React, so wanted to see what's new and if I still remember how to use it.
+In the end, the UI is so simple that I didn't really get to do anything interesting with React and could have implemented it in plain Javascript/HTML/CSS also.

+    - Since I haven't used React in a while, I'm not entirely sure that everything in the implementation follows best practices.
+If I were to use React in a real-world project, I would first spend some time re-learning modern React, studying best practices, and, if possible, seeking feedback from my peers.

 ### Database design